 ISDA is committed to promoting the development of sound risk management practices.
-Its work includes efforts to ensure adequate legal and regulatory treatment of OTC derivatives transactions.
-Market participants and key regulators view ISDA as a responsible contributor in the debate on how best to manage the risk associated with OTC derivatives transactions.
+Its work includes efforts to ensure adequate legal and regulatory treatment of over-the-counter ("OTC") derivatives transactions.
+Market participants and key regulators view ISDA as a responsible contributor in the debate on how best to manage the risk associated with OTC derivates transactions.
 In particular, ISDA has worked with regulators in jurisdictions around the world to promote the legal enforceability of the close-out netting mechanism in the ISDA Master Agreement, which is the leading standard form documentation for international OTC derivatives transactions worldwide.
-I